 You need to relax.

 After all the outdoor exertion, it's time to relax.
 Head to the beautiful Ritz-Carlton, Lake Tahoe's spa for one of their magical treatments (and a warm outdoor pool).
 Choose from thermal masks, a CBD pedicure, or the 90-minute Journey Through the Forest massage that utilizes native essential oils.
 To really get away from it all, head to the Rainbow Tavern & Lodge, a former speakeasy in Soda Springs, or to Brockway Springs Resort with its half-mile of beach and lakefront condominiums.

 You're a foodie.

 North Tahoe has a plethora of interesting places to eat.
-Savor spicy Korean Wagyu tacos, apple cabbage slaw, and a Peppercorn Mule at celebrity chef Michael Mina's new Bourbon Pub at Northstar California.
+Savor spicy Korean Wagyu tacos, apple cabbage slaw, and a Peppercorn Mule at celebrity chef Michael Mina's Bourbon Pub at Northstar California.
 Truckee Food Shop features Guanajuato gastronomy to go, and Cafe Zenon serves a Vietnamese French dip with pho broth.
-For dessert, order the warm zeppole doughnuts with dipping sauces at The Lodge Restaurant & Pub, or the s'mores chocolate crème brûlée with candied bacon at Lone Eagle Grille.
+For dessert, order the warm zeppole doughnuts with dipping sauces at The Lodge Restaurant & Pub, or the dulce de leche crème brûlée at Lone Eagle Grille.